Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 Can you block browser fingerprinting entirely?

-Browser fingerprinting cannot be blocked entirely without breaking the web.
-Every fingerprinting signal is also used for legitimate purposes — canvas for rendering, WebGL for graphics, audio for sound, fonts for typography.
-Blocking them means pages stop working.
-The practical choice is between uniform fingerprints (Tor’s approach), consistent spoofed fingerprints (anti-detect browsers), and giving up.
+No. Browser fingerprinting cannot be blocked entirely without breaking the web.
+Every fingerprinting signal is also used for legitimate purposes: canvas for rendering, WebGL for graphics, audio for sound, fonts for typography.
+Blocking them means pages stop working, so the practical choice is between uniform fingerprints (Tor’s approach), consistent spoofed fingerprints (anti-detect browsers), and giving up.

-Incognito mode does not prevent browser fingerprinting.
-It clears cookies and history when you close the window, but your canvas output, GPU, fonts, audio stack, and TLS fingerprint stay identical between incognito and normal windows — they come from your hardware and your OS, not your browser session.
+No, neither one changes your fingerprint.
+Incognito clears cookies and history when you close the window, but your canvas output, GPU, fonts, audio stack, and TLS fingerprint stay identical because they come from your hardware and your OS.
+A VPN hides your IP address, one signal out of 50+, and a site that fingerprints you through a VPN recognizes you as the same user when you connect directly later.

 How accurate is browser fingerprinting?